edgedb/edgedb-net/docs/index.rst

   api
   transactions

-EdgeDB.Net is the official EdgeDB .NET client, compatable with C#, F# and VB.NET.
+Gel.Net is the official Gel .NET client, compatable with C#, F# and VB.NET.

 .. note::

-  EdgeDB version 2.0 and above is required to use EdgeDB.Net.
+  Gel version 2.0 and above is required to use Gel.Net.

-.. _edgedb-dotnet-installing:
+.. _gel-dotnet-installing:

 Installing
 ----------

-EdgeDB.Net is distributed between two package managers: NuGet and MyGet;
+Gel.Net is distributed between two package managers: NuGet and MyGet;
 for stable and unstable respectively.
 To install the latest version, run the following command in your terminal: